zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     # /etc/rc.d/net [start|stop|restart]

 **Important:**
-To auto-start service at boot, add "net" to the "SERVICES" line in /etc/rc.conf.
+To auto-start service at boot, add `net` to the `SERVICES` line in `/etc/rc.conf`.

 #### 8.3.3.
 Dynamic Address

-To get an IP address automatically via DHCP, install the dhcpcd package and edit /etc/rc.d/dhcpcd to specify the network interface (e.g., enp5s0):
+To get an IP address automatically via DHCP, install the `dhcpcd` package and edit `/etc/rc.d/dhcpcd` to specify the network interface (e.g., `enp5s0`):

     DEV=enp5s0